ValveSoftware/counter-strike_rules_and_regs/tournament-operation-requirements.md

 An explicit or implicit approval by Valve shall be valid for the duration of one year starting on the date that Valve has received disclosure, unless explicitly otherwise scoped by Valve when granting the approval.
 The approval period shall thereafter auto-renew by the same time it was initially granted until terminated.

-5.4 **Invite Exceptions.** The Licensee may have rules that disqualify certain individuals from participating in their events due to misconduct, cheating infractions, being flagged by esports bodies as a matchmaking fix risk, or other integrity or compliance issues.
+5.4 **Invite Exceptions.** Licensee may have rules that disqualify certain individuals from participating in their events due to misconduct, cheating infractions, being flagged by esports bodies as a matchmaking fix risk, or other integrity or compliance issues.
 If the Licensee wishes to disqualify any Rosters, they must:

 - Publish the disqualification rules as part of **Additional Information**. (see 4.3)